Cuisine Of Indonesia

 - pisang Molen (molen pisang) or pisang goreng (pisang goreng) — fried bananas in pastry;

-- tea cap (cap cai) is a vegetable stew from nepotushenny vegetables;
+- tea cap (cap cai) and vegetable stew nepotushenny vegetables;

 - chumi-chumi (cumi-cumi) squid;